Monday, April 28, 2008

 1 tbsp. chopped capers

-1 tbsp. veganaise or light mayo
+1 tbsp. veganaise, light mayo, or homemade mayo

 olive oil